UK Chess Challenge: Terafinal

-There is 1 final Terafinal competition - The Ultimo's and Ultima's in each age group (including those who were tied on the same score in first place) play in one of the 5 sections depending on age.
+There is 1 final Terafinal competition—The Ultimo's and Ultima's in each age group (including those who were tied on the same score in first place) play in one of the 5 sections depending on age.
 A contestant can move up to an older age group on request.
 The sections are: U8, U10, U12, U14 and U18.
 There are trophies, medals and money given out as prizes depending on the age group.

 Challengers

-At the moment this event has 5 age groups the same as the terafinal.
-The best player in the section goes through to the terafinal.
-Any players tied on the same score which is the highest also go through.
-There are two of these events : Northern and Southern.
+At the moment this event has 5 age groups the same as the Terafinal.
+The top two players (no matter what gender) that have not already qualified will go to the Terafinals.
+Any players tied on the same score which is the highest will go to the tiebreaks.